Lesson Plan - Get It!

 George III's son, George IV, took over after his death.
 George IV is known for drinking, overeating, overspending, and just indulging himself in every way possible!

-The British people considered him to be uncaring about them and their struggles, and Parliament considered him to be useless!
+The British people considered him uncaring about them and their struggles, and Parliament considered him useless!

 William had no surviving children, so his niece, Victoria, succeeded him.